 Telephone: (323) 343-2295

 Anthony's articles on Pan Africanism, Afro-Latinx cultural politics, Hip Hop and other topics have appeared in numerous venues, including the Journal of Pan African Studies, the International Journal of Africana Studies, the Black Scholar, An Encyclopedia of African American Literature, and elsewhere.
-He has also co-edited a two-volume book titled, Whitewashing American Education: The New Culture Wars in Ethnic Studies on Praeger Press, 2016.
-In addition, Anthony has an article forthcoming titled "Revisiting the Crisis of the Hip Hop Intellectual" in Higher Learning: Hip Hop in the Ivory Tower edited by Karin L. Stanford and Charles E. Jones on Black Classic Press, 2018, and another piece on the History of Hip Hop in Los Angeles for the St. James Encyclopedia of Hip Hop set to be published by St. James Press in Spring 2018.
+He also co-edited a two-volume book titled, Whitewashing American Education: The New Culture Wars in Ethnic Studies on Praeger Press, 2016.
+In addition, Anthony recently published an article on the History of Hip Hop in Los Angeles for the St. James Encyclopedia of Hip Hop published by St. James Press in Spring 2018.
+He has a forthcoming piece titled "Revisiting the Crisis of the Hip Hop Intellectual" in Higher Learning: Hip Hop in the Ivory Tower edited by Karin L. Stanford and Charles E. Jones on Black Classic Press, in spring 2019.

-Moreover, he is the faculty advisor for the Halisi Black Scholar Living Learning Community, named after the late Dr. CRD Halisi (1947-2013), and Students for Quality Education (SQE) both at Cal State LA.
-When not in the classroom or mentoring students, Anthony is an organizer with the California Faculty Association (CFA), the IWW Educational Workers IU 620, and the Leimert Park Mutual Aid Organizing Committee.
-He currently serves as the Vice President and chair of Membership & Organizing with the Los Angeles chapter of CFA.
+Moreover, Anthony is the faculty advisor for the Halisi Black Scholar Living Learning Community, named after the late Dr. CRD Halisi (1947-2013), and Students for Quality Education (SQE) both at Cal State LA.
+When not in the classroom or mentoring students, Anthony is the Vice President and chair of Membership & Organizing with the California Faculty Association (CFA), Los Angeles chapter, an organizer with the IWW Educational Workers IU 620, and the Leimert Park Mutual Aid Organizing Committee.
 Finally, Anthony was elected as an Alternate State Council Representative with the California Teacher's Association (CTA) for the 2016-2019 term.